-You can choose to manually install the Agents on each cluster host.
+You can choose to manually install an Ambari Agent on each cluster host.
 In this case, you do not need to generate and distribute SSH keys.

 1. Generate public and private SSH keys on the Ambari Server host.

 ssh-keygen